 1. Topical Antifungal Treatments (Best for Fungus)

-Topical antifungals work at the source of the problem, helping reduce discoloration while supporting healthy nail regrowth.
+Topical antifungal solutions work at the source of the infection, helping stop fungal growth while supporting healthy nail regrowth.

-A popular option is Kerassentials, a natural formula designed to fight fungal growth without harsh chemicals.
+A popular option is Kerassentials, a natural formula designed to fight fungus without harsh chemicals.

 2. Home Remedies (Best for Mild or Surface Yellowing)

-Natural remedies can help improve nail color, especially when yellowing isn’t caused by fungus:
+Natural remedies may help improve nail color when yellowing is mild or not caused by fungus:

 Daily Care Routine to Prevent Yellow Nails